PelleLille/hsl-docs/postdelivery.rst

 Functions
 ---------

-.. function:: Delete()
+.. function:: Bounce()

-  Delete the message from the queue, without generating a DSN (bounce) to the sender.
+  Delete the message from the queue, and generating a DSN (bounce) to the sender.

   :return: doesn't return, script is terminated